Leifhaa/IN4030-oblig-3/README.md

 #### 2:
    ![alt text](docs/images/thread-responsiblity.png)

- In each thread, the thread would check it's assigned primes and add these to a an array if it's a factor in n.
+ In each thread, it iterates the assigned primes and check if the prime number is a factor in n.
+If yes, it will add this prime to an array, otherwise it will continue searching.
 #### 3:
    ![alt text](docs/images/factorization-process.png)